PierreSachot/Internship-Reports/Pierre_Sachot-Yannick_Mayeur-week7.md

 ```

 Here you can see that the EASE Method is nice but really complicated because there is no autocompletion, create your own code link to Eclipse is really complicated because of that...
-That is why you can create a module to generate a new function callable in python, this will be explain in the part bellow.
+That is why you can create a module to generate a new function callable in python, this will be explain in the part below.

 ## III- How to create EASE Modules?